Matoking/NVIDIA-vBIOS-VFIO-Patcher/README.md

 # Usage

-The script should work with both Python 2 and 3.
+The script should work with both Python 2 and 3, and requires .net 4.5.